- It's the only guitar you'll ever need

 Price: $2,500 to $10,000

-Key Features: These musical instruments are beautiful to look at and sound incredible.
+Key Features: These musical instruments are beautiful and sound incredible.
 They come with 200+ years of luthier expertise.

 X-Series